Remote Work Minimum Wage [+FLSA Laws You Need to Follow]

 • Security Costs.

 Your office premises should be secure with a physical location as most of your company’s confidential information is stored there.
 You need to hire guards to achieve this.
-Whereas, if you have remote workers, you’ll only need to pay for software that safeguards confidential data.

 • Utilities and Rent.